Oracle posterior contraction rates under hierarchical priors: Introduction

-As the main abstract result of this paper (cf. Theorem \ref{thm:general_ms}), we show that our goals (G1)-(G2) can be accomplished under: \begin{enumerate} \item[(i)] (\textbf{Experiment}) a Bernstein-inequality condition on the log likelihood ratio for the statistical experiment with respect to $d_n$; \item[(ii)] (\textbf{Models}) a dimensionality condition of the model $\mathcal{F}_m$ measured in terms of local entropy with respect to the metric $d_n$; \item[(iii)] (\textbf{Priors}) exponential weighting for the first-step prior $\Lambda_n$, and sufficient mass of the second-step prior $\Pi_{n,m}$ near the `best' approximating signal $f_{0,m}$ within the model $\mathcal{F}_m$ for the true signal $f_0$. \end{enumerate} One important ingredient in studying posterior contraction rates in Bayes nonparametrics literature has been the construction of appropriate tests with exponentially small type I and II errors with respect to certain metric \cite{ghosal2000convergence,ghosal2007convergence}.
-Such tests date back to the work of Le Cam \cite{lecam1973convergence,lecam1975local,lecam1986asymptotic} and Birg\'e \cite{birge1983approximation,birge1983robust,birge2006model}, who brought out the special role of the \emph{Hellinger} metric in which tests can be constructed generically.
-On the other hand, the testing framework \cite{ghosal2000convergence,ghosal2007convergence} requires the prior to spread sufficient mass near the \emph{Kullback-Leibler} neighborhood of the true signal.
-The discrepancy of these two metrics can be rather delicate, particularly for non i.i.d. and complicated models, and it often remains unclear which metric is the natural one to use in these models.
-Moreover, it is usually a significant theoretical challenge to construct tests in complicated models, cf. \cite{gao2015ratepca,pati2014posterior}, to name a few.
+As the main abstract result of this paper (cf. Theorem \ref{thm:general_ms}), we show that our goals (G1)-(G2) can be accomplished under: \begin{enumerate} \item[(i)] (\textbf{Experiment}) a local Gaussianity condition on the log likelihood ratio for the statistical experiment with respect to $d_n$; \item[(ii)] (\textbf{Models}) a dimensionality condition of the model $\mathcal{F}_m$ measured in terms of local entropy with respect to the metric $d_n$; \item[(iii)] (\textbf{Priors}) exponential weighting for the first-step prior $\Lambda_n$, and sufficient mass of the second-step prior $\Pi_{n,m}$ near the `best' approximating signal $f_{0,m}$ within the model $\mathcal{F}_m$ for the true signal $f_0$. \end{enumerate} The local Gaussianity condition is rooted in the frequentist theory of the convergence rates of $M$-estimators (i.e. estimators maximizing certain likelihood) via the theory of Gaussian and empirical processes.
+In fact, the local Gaussianity serves as an essential ingredient for various (by-now standard) techniques, including the Gaussian concentration and the chaining with bracketing, that give a unification to the theory for, e.g. regression and density estimation \cite{birge1993rates,van2000empirical,van1996weak} (see Appendix \ref{section:MLE} for more discussions).